No recent searches!

 • Restricted Area Permits: Some regions in Nepal are classified as restricted areas and require special permits to enter.
 These areas include Upper Mustang, Manaslu, and Kanchenjunga.
 The permits for these areas are more expensive and often require trekking in a group with a registered guide.

-• Local Area Permits: In addition to the above, certain local regions may require their own permits.
+• Local Area Permits: In addition to the above, certain local regions may require their permits.
 For instance, the Gaurishankar Conservation Area requires a separate permit.

 • Climbing Permits: If your trek includes climbing any peaks, a separate climbing permit is necessary.
 This is especially relevant for treks that include summiting trekking peaks like Island Peak or Mera Peak.